Karelian Research Centre of RAS: Scientific Library

-The Library was founded in 1946 to serve scientists working at the Karelian-Finnish Research Facility of the USSR AS.
+The Library was founded in 1946 to serve scientists working at the Karelian-Finnish Research Facility of the Academy of Sciences of the USSR.
 Its first director was S. P. Guima (1946—1953).
 In the following 19 years the library was headed by V. N. Yakovleva (1953—1972).
 In the 1970s, when the Library for Natural Sciences (LNS) was being established, KarRC RAS Scientific Library was also included in the RAS LNS centralized library system.
 For many years (1972—1992) the Scientific Library was headed by O. G. Satsuk.
 The main priority for the library was to supply KarRC RAS scientists with as much as possible relevant information from abroad.
-International book exchange was arranged through the USSR AS Library.
+International book exchange was arranged through the Academy of Sciences of the USSR Library.
 In the 1970s the library got the chance to be included in the Interlibrary Loan (ILL) system to order literature from other libraries.
 A regular activity was the exhibitions of new arrivals to ease and expedite access to the books.
 Literature exhibitions have accompanied all large scientific conferences, symposia and seminars.
 Since 1954, the catalogue of publications by KarRC RAS staff has been maintained.
 In 1995 computerization of the library began, and the electronic catalogue was established based on computer technology.
 The electronic catalogue includes information on books and other types of documents in Russian and other languages in stock at KarRC RAS Scientific Library.
 Bibliographic entries are formatted according to RUSMARC.
 The electronic catalogue comprises the following databases: